Algorithms for weighted independent transversals and strong colouring: Introduction

+The proofs of Theorem~\ref{th1ex} and Theorem~\ref{th2ex} are not algorithmic.
+There are some algorithms to efficiently return an IT given a graph $G$ and vertex partition $\mathcal V$, some of which can handle weighted graphs (see~\cite{Annamalai2017, Harris2016, Harris2017}).
+These mostly rely on algorithmic versions of the Lov\'asz Local Lemma (LLL); they typically give an IT under more stringent conditions of the form $b^{\text{min}} \geq c \Delta$, where $c$ is a constant strictly larger than $2$.
+The algorithm of \cite{Harris2016} has the condition $b^{\text{min}} \geq 4 \Delta -1 $, which is the strongest known criterion of this form.

-Recently, Graf \& Haxell \cite{Graf2018} developed a new algorithm, called $\FITBD$~\cite{Graf2018}, to find (for a large class of graphs) either an IT or a set of blocks with a small dominating set in $G$.
-The algorithm uses ideas from the original (non-algorithmic) proof of the corresponding existence result due to Haxell~\cite{Haxell1995, Haxell2001} and modifications of several key notions (including ``lazy updates'') from Annamalai \cite{Annamalai2017}.
-The bounds given by $\FITBD$ are asymptotically best possible, but it applies only in certain restricted circumstances.
-The aim of this paper is to obtain a new randomized algorithm that is more widely applicable and removes some of the technical limitations.
+Recently, Graf \& Haxell \cite{Graf2018} developed a new algorithm, called $\FITBD$~\cite{Graf2018}, to find either an IT in $G$ or a set of blocks with a small dominating set $D$ which has some additional properties.
+The algorithm uses ideas from the original proof of Theorem~\ref{th1ex} and modifications of several key notions (including ``lazy updates'') from Annamalai \cite{Annamalai2017}.